 Even more challenging was Space Station Freedom's planned orbit about the Earth.
 NASA expected to assemble its station in an orbit inclined 28.5° relative to Earth's equator.
 It would orbit over an equator-centered, globe-girdling band of Earth's surface spanning from 28.5° north latitude to 28.5° south latitude.
 Freedom's planned inclination meant that a Shuttle Orbiter launched from Kennedy Space Center, located on Florida's east coast at 28.5° north latitude, would in theory be capable of reaching the station bearing its maximum possible payload.

-NASA envisioned that a Shuttle Orbiter launched from Kennedy Space Center would deliver the unmanned Soyuz ACRV to Space Station Freedom.
-Once there, Orbiter or Station robot arms would pluck the Soyuz ACRV from the Orbiter's payload bay and berth it at a waiting Freedom docking port.
-Alternately, the Soyuz ACRV might be launched unmanned from Florida on a U.S. expendable rocket such as Atlas and perform an automated rendezvous and docking with Freedom.
+NASA envisioned that a Shuttle Orbiter launched from Kennedy Space Center would deliver the Soyuz ACRV to Space Station Freedom.
+Once there, Orbiter or Station robot arms would pluck the Soyuz ACRV from the Orbiter payload bay and berth it at a waiting Freedom docking port.
+Alternately, the Soyuz ACRV might be launched minus a crew from Florida on a U.S. expendable rocket such as Atlas and perform an automated rendezvous and docking with Freedom.

 Space Station Freedom's 28.5° orbital inclination would limit where the Soyuz ACRV's Descent Module could land after it evacuated a crew.
 The normal Soyuz landing area is located at about 50° north, far beyond the range of a Soyuz ACRV returning from Freedom.